MarcosTulioSDLV/parking-control/README.md

 Spring validation was used to validate the parking spot attributes, setting the car license plate to accept a maximum length of 7 characters, and also ensuring no blank attributes.

-This Rest API was developed with:
+This Rest API was powered with:
 - Springboot version: 2.7.17
 - Java version: 1.8